 What about characters in languages other than English?
 Codings exist for them too.
 Consider for example Chinese.
 Given that there are tens of thousands of characters, far more than 256, two bytes are used for each Chinese character.
 Since documents will often contain both Chinese and English text, there needs to be a way to distinguish the two.
 Big5 and Guobiao, two of the most widely-used coding systems used for Chinese, work as follows.
 The first of the two bytes in a Chinese character will have its most significant bit set to 1.
-This distinguishes it from ASCII (English) characters, whose most significant bits are 0s.
-The software which is being used to read (or write) the document, such as cemacs, a Chinese version of the famous emacs text editor, will inspect the high bit of a byte in the file.
-If that bit is 0, then the byte will be interpreted as an ASCII character; if it is 1, then that byte and the one following it will be interpreted as a Chinese character.6 means to put the value 1 into a certain cell of the computer's memory.
-The circuitry in the computer is designed to recognize such patterns and act accordingly.
-You will learn how to generate these patterns in later chapters, but for now, the thing to keep in mind is that a computer's machine instructions consist of patterns of 0s and 1s.
+This distinguishes it from ASCII (English) characters, whose most significant bits are 0s, which allows software to deal with documents with mixed English and Chinese.

+Such software will inspect the high bit of a byte in the file.
+If that bit is 0, then the byte will be interpreted as an ASCII character; if it is 1, then that byte and the one following it will be interpreted as a Chinese character.6